-9 Publishing Results
+10. Publishing Results

-When a client plans to publish the results of a research project, both the client and the researcher have a responsibility to ensure that the published results are not misleading.
+When the results of a research project will be published either by the researcher or their client, the researcher has a responsibility to ensure that the published results are not misleading.
 To that end, clients are strongly encouraged to consult with the researcher on the form and content of publication of the findings.

-Researchers also must be prepared to make available on request technical information sufficient to assess the validity of published findings.
+Researchers must also make available on request technical information sufficient to assess the validity of published findings.

-Researchers must not allow their name to be associated with the dissemination of conclusions from a market research project unless those conclusions are adequately supported by the data.
+Researchers must inform clients that their name must not be associated with the dissemination of conclusions from a market research project unless those conclusions are adequately supported by the data.